Char-Hunt/Learning-Info-Sec/README.md

 ### Hi there 👋 bonjour | こんにちは | ሰላም | नमस्कार | kamusta na | Mālō | Hallo | مرحبا | ஹலோ | Hola

 My name is Char!
 As a [Cybersecurity and IT Consultant](https://www.charhunt.org) I'm leveraging my several years of experience in technology to provide solutions for enterprise environments.
-I have a strong background in IT network infrastructure and IT Support, IT Services Management, and core business operations, as well as coursework and certifications in CISSP (in progress), CC, Security+, A+, Network+, and GRC.
+I have a strong background in IT network infrastructure and IT Technical Support, IT Services Management, and core business operations, as well as coursework and certifications in CISSP (in progress), CC, Security+, A+, Network+, and GRC.

 I evaluate risk assessments at a system level focusing on process, controls frameworks, monitoring, or incident response and recovery activities; I'm focused on helping organizations achieve cyber resilience and awareness through effective combinations of empathy and technology; Someone who believes that raising every technology subject's level of awareness regarding cybersecurity and risk management is paramount to success.
 I excel at finding solutions for complex problems, delivering customer care excellence, and facilitating efficiencies, accountability, integrity, and results.